cfpb/python27-for-el6/README.md

 # Python 2.7 RPM built for RHEL 6.5

+**Description**:

-**Description**:  RHEL 6.5 comes with Python 2.6 installed.
+    RHEL 6.5 comes with Python 2.6 installed.
 This project contains a SPEC file for building an RPM that compiles Python 2.7 and installs pip and virtualenv.
+    Note that it improves upon the 2.7.6 rpm that was previously available.

 ## Dependencies